 You might cringe at the thought of driving with a damaged tire for even one more mile, but trust us: Learning how to patch a tire is going to make your life easier in the long run— not only because you won’t need to rely on others for rides until you can get your car fixed, but also because learning this skill now means that you won’t need help from others next time something goes wrong with your car again.

-How To Patch A Flat Tire
+How To Patch a Flat Tire

 1. Get your tire out from the wheel well.
 If you can’t put pressure on the tire, you might need to use a jack.